 And how about “Christ”?
 Where do we even start?
 I thought about changing the name “Christ” to “Robin,” a name used in English for both men and women, as well as for a lovely bird living in nature.
-It is clear that Christ must have been endowed with both masculine and feminine aspects in order to create everything.
+It is clear that Christ must have been endowed with both active and receptive principles in order to create everything.
 For both aspects are always needed in every creation.
 And Christ is also a genius when it comes to creating nature.

 In the end, some things are better left alone.